If you are writing a kindergarten teacher resume targeting different schools to stand out from the competition, these resume writing tips will help.

 Showcasing you have the expertise and passion in your resume to perform the role is paramount to landing a job interview and teaching offer.

-But just having the qualifications to be a kindergarten teacher is not adequate in helping you land a job.
-Your resume must get noticed out if they are to edge out other applicants for the same position.
+Having the qualifications to be a kindergarten teacher does not mean you will be able to land a job quickly.
+Your resume must get noticed if you are to edge out other applicants for the same position.

 If you have taught this grade level before, include an active kindergarten teacher resume job description in your employment section.
-The job description will not just show what you have done in the past, but it will include keywords or buzzwords that are critical to getting your resume past the applicant tracking systems.
+The job description will not just show what you have done in the past but will include keywords or buzzwords critical to getting your resume past the applicant tracking systems.

-So, what steps can you take to make sure your resume has an attractive element of uniqueness compared to the many others that a school may sift through?
+So, what steps can you take to ensure your resume has an attractive element of uniqueness compared to the many others a school may sift through?

-First of all, don’t make the mistake of including a kindergarten teacher resume objective, use a resume profile and areas of expertise section at the top.
-Utilizing a resume objective statement is considered “old school”.
+First of all, don’t make the mistake of including a kindergarten teacher’s resume objective.
+Use a resume profile and the areas of expertise section at the top.
+Utilizing a resume objective statement is considered “old school.”
 State the title of the position you wish to interview for.
-Followed by a targeted career summary, resume profile, or summary of qualification section will produce the best job search results.
+A targeted career summary, resume profile, or summary of qualification section will produce the best job search results.

-When you are writing your resume, keep in mind what the kindergarten teacher requirements are.
-You want to make sure that what you include shows you have the qualifications and skills necessary to perform the job with excellence.
+When you are writing your resume, keep in mind what the kindergarten teacher’s requirements are.
+You want to ensure that what you include shows you have the qualifications and skills to perform the job excellently.

 Carefully choose the resume format you want to use.
-There are three main formats used for resume writing; the chronological, combination, and functional.
-Whatever format you choose, include all the relevant sections such as experience, vital skills, hobbies, notable achievements, and awards.
+There are three main formats used for resume writing: chronological, combination, and functional.
+Whatever format you choose, include all the relevant sections, such as experience, vital skills, hobbies, notable achievements, and awards.

-Where applicable, use a format that is preferred by the institution.
-You could make out the preferred format from the information given by the school in the job ad.
+Where applicable, use a format that the institution prefers.
+You could choose the preferred format from the school’s information in the job ad.
 Settle on a particular format based on how well it will highlight your strengths.

-Strategically use relevant keywords in the resume that schools will be looking for concerning the kindergarten position.
-Using keywords from the job posting or relevant literature on the development of kindergarten students will help your resume get past the applicant tracking systems and in the hands of the hiring authority.
+Strategically use relevant keywords that schools will seek concerning the kindergarten position in the resume.
+Using keywords from the job posting or relevant literature on the development of kindergarten students will help your resume get past the applicant tracking systems and into the hands of the hiring authority.